 The Rules regulate admissions, curriculum, scholastic standards, library, faculty, institutional governance, and financial integrity.
 State Bar accredited law schools are reviewed regularly through reports and site visits by the Committee and its legal education consultants.

-A tremendous resource in higher education, there are currently 18 CBA law schools in California that have collectively provided access for thousands of men and women to earn their legal educations and become attorneys.
+A tremendous resource in higher education, there are currently 18 CBA law schools in California that have collectively provided access for thousands of men and women to earn their legal education and become attorneys.

 California Bar Admission

 The majority of applicants to Glendale and other CBA law schools anticipate living and practicing law in the State of California.

-Immediately upon graduation, CBA alumni are eligible to sit only for the California Bar Exam.
+Immediately upon graduation, alumni of all CBA law schools are eligible to sit only for the California Bar Exam.
 They take the exact same bar exam, receive the same license, and have the same rights, responsibilities, and privileges to practice law in California as the graduates of ABA accredited law schools.